illumitacit/policies/terms_of_service.md

 5. Our payment process is conducted by our Merchant of Record ([Paddle](https://www.paddle.com/)).
 All fees are inclusive of all taxes, levies, or duties imposed by taxing authorities.
-Paddle will collect those taxes on behalf of taxing authority and remit those taxes to taxing authorities.
+Paddle will collect those taxes on behalf of the taxing authorities and remit those taxes to them.
 All charges will originate from Paddle and will show as `PADDLE.NET* ILLUMITACIT` on your bank/card statement.
 See [Paddle's Terms of Service](https://www.paddle.com/legal/terms) for more details.